ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 1. It is possible to pretend that `sweet_cat` has type `string -> (string -> string)`.
 1. Types `string -> (string -> string)` and `string -> string -> string` are the same

-The type `string -> string -> string` is the [pretty-printed](https://en.wikipedia.org/wiki/Prettyprint) version `string -> (string -> string)`.
+The type `string -> string -> string` is the [pretty-printed](https://en.wikipedia.org/wiki/Prettyprint) version of `string -> (string -> string)`.
 The latter reflects, as described in the previous section, that a multiple-argument function is a single-parameter function that returns an anonymous function with one parameter removed.

 Putting the parentheses the other way does not work:
 ```ocaml